 Our correct answer is therefore option C, phototropism.

 Let’s look at hydrotropism next.
 “Hydro” means water, and hydrotropisms are growth responses of a plant toward or away from water.
-Plants require water for photosynthesis as a medium for transporting mineral ions and filling vacuoles to maintain cell shape.
+Plants require water for photosynthesis and as a medium for transporting mineral ions and for filling vacuoles to maintain cell shape.
 Water is obtained from the soil, absorbed via osmosis into root hair cells.
 Therefore, the roots will need to be positively hydrotropic so that they can grow toward moisture in the soil where water molecules are in a higher concentration.

 Hydrotropism is more challenging to investigate than the other tropisms, as often a gravitropic response to gravity overpowers the hydrotropic response.
 There are, however, ways that a plant can reduce its gravitropic responses when its roots are hydrotropically stimulated by a steep water potential gradient in soil.

 An example of an experiment you can carry out to investigate hydrotropism in plant roots is to place a plant in soil with a low water potential but with a porous pot filled with water nearby, as you can see in Figure 7.
 The water will leak out of the pores in the pot, making the water potential in the soil to the right of the plant higher.
 Figure 7 shows how the plant roots will then be observed to grow to the right, toward the soil with a higher water potential.

 Let’s look at gravitropism next.
 “Gravi” is a shortened version of gravity, and gravitropism, sometimes called geotropism, is a growth response of a plant toward or away from gravity.
 Gravitropism is useful for two main reasons.
 The plant shoot is negatively gravitropic, growing upward against the pull of gravity.
 This means that light, which is typically in an upward direction, is more accessible in the photosynthesizing parts of the plant.